 They say if you love what you do, you’ll never work a day in your life.
 I disagree.
 Even if you love what you do, you are going to work your ass off.

 Being in love still means you’re going to have days where you’d like to throw out your camera, turn off your computer, and toss every roll of film you ever exposed.
-You’ll have paperwork, photos to edit, emails, software to update, shutters to replace, and insane hours sitting in front of your computer, when you’d much rather be playing outside in the sunshine.
+You’ll have paperwork to do, photos to edit, emails, software to update, shutters to replace, and insane hours sitting in front of your computer when you’d much rather be playing outside in the sunshine.
 Those days can leave such a bad taste in your mouth that the very thought of picking up your camera again becomes something that just isn’t worth it anymore.

 Chances are you’ve been there.
 However, if you truly love what you do, it’s that love that will get you through those times and keep pushing you to become absolutely amazing.

 My studio is nothing fancy, and I started in much less than what I have now.

 It’s in a basement of an old warehouse with a broken concrete floor, ceiling height that is under debate as to whether it is 9 or 10 feet, pipes running in weird spots, and no storage.
 I have little 5×7’s taped all over the walls of photos I think are fun, a table that was donated from a friend, chairs that are in various states of decomposition, and a mirror that should mount on the wall, but is sitting on the desk precariously balanced between a stack of books and a clock that isn’t plugged in.

 But it doesn’t matter.
 It’s mine, and I love it.